Yyunozor/ocean42/README.md

 # ocean42

-excercises from the Oceano's YT channel
+excercises from the Oceano's YT channel!